antoine-moulard/OnePoint-BowlingScore/README.md

 This project use Junit and AssertJ for tests.

+## Usage

+You can use the main class and method; you may want to configure your IDE to insert arguments in parameter.

+Example of valid input:

+- `"51 42 3- 5- 41 5/ 45 -- -- --"` (as one argument)
+- `51 42 3- 5- 41 5/ 45 -- -- --` (as several arguments)
+  Both should return the same result.

 > **You can run basic E2E tests with different inputs in MainTest.**

 ## Problem Description